Estimated impact on violent crime:

 How secure is the evidence?

-We have moderate confidence in our estimate of the average impact on violent crime.
+We have high confidence in our estimate of the average impact on violent crime.

 Reviews of many studies have demonstrated that mentoring can prevent crime overall and have an impact on three important predictors of violence.
-Our confidence is moderate because of our assessment of the methodology of the review and the high variation in the estimates provided by the underlying research.
+We have not awarded the highest evidence rating because of the high variation in the estimates provided by the underlying research.
 Some studies suggest that mentoring can have a more positive impact while other studies suggest that the impact is smaller.

 The YEF’s Evidence and Gap Map contained two studies from the UK and Ireland.
 One study was a randomised control trial of the Big Brothers Big Sisters mentoring programme with children aged 10-14 in Ireland.
 The study suggested that the programme failed to have an impact on behaviour or substance use.